 If you have two BMS4S monitoring each other, and one stops working, the other will sound the alarm.
-The alarm does not stop until the failure works again.
-If it has broken, then maybe you should turn off the monitoring (command wm = -4).
+The alarm does not stop until the failed device works again.
+If it is broken, then maybe you should turn off the monitoring (command wm=-4 or wm=-8).